-Information provided in this section is just for preliminary reference.
-We recommend you to consult an expert or contact us for specific advice.
+Note: The information provided in this section is just for preliminary reference.
+We recommend you consult an expert or contact us for specific advice.

-One of the main features of Aluminium Composite Panels is that they can be routed through standard routing machines to internationally designed vertical panel saws, which includes hand panel routers with various kinds of routing blades.
+One of the main features of Aluminium Composite Panels is that they can be routed through standard routing machines to internationally designed vertical panel saws, which include hand panel routers with various kinds of routing blades.
+However, you must keep in mind the choice of routing panel can impact your overall ACP sheet price with fitting.
 During routing, the floor/base should be flat & free from foreign particles (we recommend using a vacuum cleaner) to avoid denting or bending of ACP sheets.
-In normal conditions, during routing, the routed sheet plastic thickness should not be more than the ½ of one side aluminium skin thickness.
+In normal conditions, during routing, the routed sheet plastic thickness should not be more than ½ of one side aluminium skin thickness.

-The thickness of remaining PE/FR core should be uniform throughout the sheet to attain smooth finish folding or bending.
+The thickness of the remaining PE/FR core should be uniform throughout the sheet to attain a smooth finish folding or bending.
 The blade or tip of the routing machine should be appropriate & in good condition for smooth grooving.
-The distance of groove from the edge is min 25 mm.
-After routing cut the corner of the sheet with a sharp blade or wood chisel wider than corner to find very smooth corner joints.
-Fold the sheets gently with equal pressure to avoid deflection of the panel, hump generation & achieving the smooth panel finish.
-It is suggested to route the sheet from the bottom side only to avoid long term properties problem on coated surfaces.
+The distance of the groove from the edge is min 25 mm.
+After routing cut the corner of the sheet with a sharp blade or wood chisel wider than the corner to find very smooth corner joints.
+Fold the sheets gently with equal pressure to avoid deflection of the panel, and hump generation & achieving a smooth panel finish.
+It is suggested to route the sheet from the bottom side only to avoid long-term property problems on coated surfaces.
 Generally, the reverse bending of the routed area is not allowed.

 For processing a small number of panels a manual router with a v-groove blade can be used.
-For processing large number a table circular saw or CNC router is needed.
+For processing large numbers a table circular saw or CNC router is needed.

 1. Manual Router with “V” groove circular blade